sappykun/l4d2-ABM2/README.md

 	- A. Unlock cvars (only if they're locked) and changes are temporary
 - Q. How do I turn off takeover menus on a players death?
 	- A. ```abm_offertakeover 0```
+- Q. Can I change configuration based on the map we're playing?
+    - A. See "Extending Configurations"

 ## Thanks
 The most valuable assets of any good community are in the time of its people and knowledge summed.
 I've learned some valuable insights while writing ABM and it is what it is because of good people.